Chinmaya Mission

-The Chinmaya Mission (चिन्मया मिशन्) is a Hindu religious and spiritual organisation that disseminates Vedanta, the science of the self as described in the Vedas, particularly the Upanishads, and other Hindu scriptures such as the Bhagavad Gita.
+The Chinmaya Mission (चिन्मया मिशन्) is an international Hindu organisation for the study of Vedanta.
 Followers of Chinmayananda Saraswati established the Chinmaya Mission in India in 1953.

-The mission was headed by Swami Tejomayananda and is now headed by Swami Swaroopananda.
-There are over 313 mission centres all over India and abroad.
-North America had more than 30 centres.
-It is currently administered by Central Chinmaya Mission Trust (CCMT) in Mumbai, India, headed by Swami Swaroopananda.
+The mission operates over 300 mission centres.
+It is currently administered by Central Chinmaya Mission Trust (CCMT) in Mumbai, India, headed by Swaroopananda.

 History

 Foundation

-Swami Chinmayananda Saraswati, the founder of Chinmaya Mission, was born in the city of Ernakulam in present-day Kerala, India.
-Doubting the teachings of the sages in the Himalayas, Balakrishna Menon met Swami Sivananda (Divine Life Society), who taught him in spiritual studies and then placed him under the tutelage of Swami Tapovanam (Tapovan Maharaj), with whom he pursued spiritual studies.
-He eventually became the teacher known as Swami Chinmayananda.
+Chinmayananda Saraswati (born Balakrishna Menon), the founder of Chinmaya Mission, was born in the city of Ernakulam in present-day Kerala, India.
+Menon met Sivananda of the Divine Life Society, who became his spiritual teacher and then placed him under the tutelage of Tapovan Maharaj.
+He later became a teacher himself and changes his name to Chinmayananda.

-After Swami Chinmayananda
+After Chinmayananda

-After Swami Chinmayananda died in 1993, his disciple Swami Tejomayananda (known as Pujya Guruji and previously known as "Sudhakarbhai Kaitwadeji") became the global head of Chinmaya Mission.
-Under Swami Tejomayananda, projects such as the Chinmaya International Foundation and the Chinmaya International Residential School were taken up.
+After Chinmayananda died in 1993, his disciple Tejomayananda (known as Pujya Guruji and previously known as "Sudhakarbhai Kaitwadeji") became the global head of Chinmaya Mission.
+Under Tejomayananda, projects such as the Chinmaya International Foundation and the Chinmaya International Residential School were taken up.

-In January 2017, Swami Tejomayananda assigned the headship of Chinmaya Mission Worldwide to Sri Swami Swaroopananda.
+In January 2017, Tejomayananda abdicated his leadership position to Swaroopananda.

+In 2026, Chinmaya Mission celebrated its 75th anniversary through the Chinmaya Amrit Mahotsav, a series of events including dialogues with spiritual teachers, Vedic Chanting by Brahmacharis, and a conclave on non-dualism for world understanding, culminating in a Global Sammelan(Conference) at Bharat Mandapam, New Delhi from 23–25 October 2026.

 Activities

-The following activities are conducted at mission centers on a weekly basis.

 Bala Vihar

 Bala Vihar is a program in which children from age five to eighteen meet on a weekly basis to learn about Hindu culture, customs, and philosophy.
-Bala Vihar is a program that is conducted throughout the world, not just in India, but also in countries such as the United States, UK, and Australia.
-Some centers also have a version called Sishu Vihar, which is meant for children aged 2 to 4.
+Some centers also have a version called Sishu Vihar, which is meant infants.

-Chinmaya Yuva Kendra

-Chinmaya Yuva Kendra, known as CHYK, is the global youth arm of the Chinmaya Mission.
-It is meant for youth aged 18–30 and its motto is "Harnessing Youth Potential through Dynamic Spirituality".
-CHYK conducts many camps and sessions throughout the world.
-CHYK West is a similar organisation that operates in North America.